 While the goal here isn't to advertise Netflix shows and TV, some do get mentioned if the conversations warrant them.

 We talked about how branded content is an opportunity to show your values.
 Here's a great example of it in action.

 "Culture Happens" is a podcast series featuring HubSpot employees that centers around the future of work and what it takes to build an inclusive workspace.

 What's great here is that stakeholders, customers, and leads alike can enjoy this series and learn more about the narrative HubSpot is building around its company culture.

 Dove's Real Beauty campaign is a powerful example of branded content that touches on female empowerment, one of its core brand values.

-Patagonia is a clothing company that is committed to environmental activism in all forms, like sustainable clothing practices, social justice, and protecting the environment.
+Patagonia is a clothing company committed to environmental activism in all forms.

 The video's primary focus is that 97% of farmworkers are Hispanic, but only 4% own farms.
 Patagonia is partnering with the Agriculture and Land-Based Training Association (ALBA) to ensure that others can do what Zamora did — displaying their commitment to environmental social justice and sustainable farming.

 Again, this branded content isn't meant to promote their products and encourage sales, but those in the video are wearing Patagonia clothing while doing their work.